Shopify/polaris/polaris.shopify.com/content/design/icons/creating-icons.md

   <Column variant="do">
     ![A presentation board icon centered in a 20 pixel square.](/images/design/icons/icons-creating-rules-4@2x.png)

     Center icons in their container.
+Adjust optically if needed.

   </Column>
 </Row>